There are separate rules for “Tie Up Loose Ends” competition here.

-Goal: Provide us the best quality so your production looks its best.
+Goal: Provide us the highest quality practical of your production.

 - Delivery medium: Delivery is preferred via FTP server (for file lengths LESS than 5 GB), optical data disk (CD, DVD, Blu-Ray), USB drive, hard drive or SSD (drives will be returned at the MIFF or by other arrangements).

-All material will be presented in the theater from a 2K Digital Cinema Package (DCP).
-This is the same format used for cinema presentation in theaters.
+All material will be presented in the theater from a 2K or 4K Digital Cinema Package (DCP) using the DCI-P3 color gamut, the same format used for cinema presentations in theaters.

-If shipping material with accepted films, send to:
+If shipping or delivering material, send it to:

 A Cut Above Video